-The following table shows the value of in-force asset management, separated between Italy and foreign business (entirely Spain), and in-force Italian banking business as at December 31, 2013, with 2012 values shown for comparison.
+The following table shows the value of in-force asset management, separated between Italy and foreign business (entirely Spain), and in-force Italian banking business as at December 31, 2014, with 2013 values shown for comparison.

-Value of in-force non-covered business as at December, 31 €/m 2012 2013
+Value of in-force non-covered husings as at December 31 value of in-force non-covered pusiliess as at December, 31

+€/m 2013 2014

-Italian asset management business 686 910
+Italian asset management business 910 976

-Spanish asset management business 25 35
+Spanish asset management business 35 51

-Asset management business 711 945
+Asset management business 945 1,027

-Current account business (34) (26)
+Current account business (26) (188)

-Mortgages 148 206
+Mortgages 206 314

-Italian banking business 114 180
+Italian banking business 180 126

-VALUE OF IN-FORCE NON-COVERED BUSINESS 825 1,125
+VALUE OF IN-FORCE NON-COVERED BUSINESS 1,125 1,153

-The value of the in-force asset management business has increased compared to the previous year due primarily to the contribution of the new business and to the increase of the assets under management.
+The value of the asset management business is increased from the previous year, mainly due to the contribution of new businesses and the growth in assets under management.